samvanf/docker-full-stack-app/README.md

 docker-compose up --build
 ```
 The issue may stem from using an outdated volume with node modules from before installing new packages.
 These commands will remove the old volumes and ensure that a new one is built from the current node modules.

+# Serving the app notes

+When you run `npm run serve-nest` and go to http://localhost:3001/api you can see the Swagger doc.
+There are some weird errors happening, I'm not sure what to do about them, though.